 Chief Product Officer Dana Hamerschlag opened her presentation by describing Van Halen’s 1984 tour rider, made infamous by the clause asking show promoters to ensure backstage candy bowls included no brown M&M’s.
 This was more than rock-and-roll whimsy: Whenever the band found a brown M&M, they conducted a complete line check and inspected everything from lighting to sound to make sure it was perfect.
 The brown M&Ms clause proved the point that every little detail is important.
 In today’s ever-changing sales shift, Hamerschlag argued, teams need to take the time to check and get the details of their process down correctly, even if they seem small, like a brown M&M.

 This remains true as the fast pace of technology adoption impacts daily tasks at sales organizations more than ever before.
 Hamerschlag talked about how sales technology removes administrative tasks and increases the importance of having a structured, consistent sales process.
 Today’s technology systems track calendars, emails, phone calls, content and research on buyers so that sellers can provide the right guidance to buyers at the right time.
-As sales technology advances faster than people can understand it, it’s increasingly easier for organizations to overlook the details.
+As sales technology advances faster than people can understand it, it’s increasingly easier for organizations to overlook the details in sales effectiveness metrics.
 By combining checklists with established methodologies, organizations move forward with a common sales process and language—making the difference between organizations who stay ahead of the curve and those who fall behind.

 Early Insights from the 2019 World Class Sales Practices Study

 CSO Insights Chief Research Officer Seleste Lunsford shared what’s driving the strongest sales results in today’s global markets in a preview of the 2019 World Class Sales Practices Study, which officially launches in June.
 The report finds that what sales managers do today was the responsibility of sales directors two years ago.
 Sales operations roles grew more strategic and analytical since the last survey, helping to get ahead of customer needs and bring opportunities to sales managers.
-Sellers can’t just think about how customers buy, Lunsford argued, but need to think about their full experience, which is why a formal process that aligns with strategy must be in place, from hiring and managing talent to go-to-market.
+Sellers can’t just think about how customers buy, Lunsford argued, but need to think about their full experience, which is why a formal process that aligns with strategy must be in place for your sales effectiveness framework, from hiring and managing talent to go-to-market.

 Winning in an Age of Disruption

-Robyn Benincasa, bestselling author and world champion adventurer, inspired Elevate attendees by sharing how adventure racing and sales intersect: it all comes down to building a great team.
+Robyn Benincasa, bestselling author and world champion adventurer, inspired Elevate attendees by sharing how adventure racing and effective selling intersect: it all comes down to building a great team.
 She talked about the importance of turning challenges into moments to learn and excel, and characteristics of why people consistently win.
 Robyn dove into how to capitalize on unique competencies to create opportunities for organizations, and how a daily habit of personal improvement is key to being prepared to for new challenges.

 Client Success Stories